PhilJbt/Synak/wiki/wp/wp_errors.md

 # :warning: ERROR MESSAGES

-Here is a non-exhaustive list of error messages that you may encounter in the case of a bad configuration, their meaning and how to fix the error related to.
+Here is a non-exhaustive list of error messages that you may encounter (in the case of a bad configuration), their meaning and how to fix the error related to.

 &#160;